-- how the assessment task will be integrated with teaching and learning activities - how authentic the task will be.
+- · specific assessment task details within the parameters mandated in the syllabus - · assessment contexts to suit available resources - how the assessment task will be integrated with teaching and learning activities - how authentic the task will be.

-Teachers make A-E judgments on student responses for each assessment instrument using the relevant instrument-specific standards.
+Teachers make A-E judgments on student responses for each assessment instrument using the relevant instrumentspecific standards.
 In the final two units studied, the QCAA uses a student's results for these assessments to determine an exit result.